kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 **Beginners Notes**:
 * This program is still experimental, and may cause issues.
 * Not all functions in this program act as-if on the client.
-* Not all of these functions comply to Jagex's ToS (e.g. boosting the volumes/"None" Remove Roofs)
+* Not all of these functions may comply to Jagex's ToS (e.g. boosting the volumes)
 * This program can become obsolete in any NXT update, I will try to update when I feel up-to it/have time.
 * This program does **NOT** Collect user information outside the program.
   * Meaning, what's read by the program, stays in the program.